siam-biswas/Transfiguration/README.md

 ## Section

-It basically holds a single type of data set.
-By default Array with any type of data is work as a section in `Transfiguration`, but you can also use the Section object with identifier,priority,header and footer to get full control.
+It basically holds a data set.
+By default Array with any type of data is work as a section in `Transfiguration`, but you can also use the Section object with identifier, priority, header and footer to get full control.
 You can make your custom section by conforming to the `Sectionable`, `Identifiable` & `Operatable` protocols as per your needs.
 Also for composing different types of data section you can use `Ènum`.

 ```swift